 Large companies specifically appreciate the ability of Flutter to build highly branded experiences that support multiple platforms.
 Google built Flutter so that when developers start creating apps, their primary question should not be “Which device am I targeting?” but “What am I going to build?”

 Start-ups are often limited by resources and burdened by budget constrictions.
 The single codebase allows developers to reuse the code.
 This can lower the need for manpower and capital to a large extent.
 This will further let enterprises consolidate teams into shipping a single experience.

-Some of the most renowned start-ups and tech giants such as Tencent and Alibaba have already integrated Flutter for developing their business’s mobile applications.
+Some of the most renowned start-ups and tech giants, such as Tencent and Alibaba, have already integrated Flutter to develop their business mobile applications.
 Within a short period, Flutter has shown considerable growth, even more than other cross-platform application development frameworks such as Xamarin, Angular, and React Native.
 Flutter has a bright future for cross-platform mobile application development, especially when it is being used by Google for UI rendering in Fuchsia OS.

 Hybrid apps are being considered the next generation of applications because they provide platform independence and access to the inbuilt device features at the same time.

 Moreover, they efficiently function offline and can be uploaded to the app stores like the native ones.
 More and more companies are looking to Flutter for a free, reliable, easy-to-use platform with the added benefit of code reusability, cost-effective cross-platform development, and design-specific UI elements.
 With Google promising more updates, we are about to see Flutter rule the space of app development in the near future.

 Idea Usher has, over the years, built hundreds of apps, collaborating with over 1000+ clients across 50 countries.
 Our developers have thousands of hours of experience developing apps across various platforms, including Flutter.
 To know more, you can approach our company and get expert consultation for free.